 On top of this, many areas for coffee cultivation have been involved in property developments, and the global price instability has also contributed to fewer Kenyan beans being produced.

-Yes, you read that correctly, for every coffee produced, there is also a rank assigned to it.
-When we say Kenyan aa coffee beans make one of the most premier coffees, there is a lot that goes into this decision making process.
+For every coffee produced, there is also a rank assigned to it.
+Kenyan AA coffee beans make one of the most premier coffees and there is a lot that goes into this decision making process.

 Everything from the methods or regions involved in growing coffee on coffee plantations, straight down to the unique natural flavors pertaining to every different whole bean gets analyzed.

 When it comes to Kenya AA, there are many factors that must be looked at.
-For example, there are many other Kenya coffees available with their own slight differences.
-But, if you want the best Kenyan coffee, Kenya AA is the one, and we will explain why.
+For example, there are many other Kenya coffees available with their own slight differences, but if you want the best Kenyan coffee, Kenya AA is the one.

 Because Kenya coffee growing regions are so high up in parts of East Africa this gives the coffee-growing there the ability to develop more slowly, and gain more nutrients in the growing process.
 So when you drink these, or other arabica beans with this status, you are bound to notice a difference from coffee grown in lower regions.